AmmaarShareef/Clash-Royale-Bot/README.md

 **Constraints:**

-* Only trains 8 classes for now
+* Only trained 8 classes for now
-* User's deck cannot contain duplicates from opponent’s
+* The user's deck cannot contain duplicates from the opponent
 * Distinct and specific cards only

 A **research-only experiment** for real-time card detection and elixir estimation.